What is a credit score?

 Is there a way for me to see my own credit report?

-And how often are credit reports updated?
+How often do credit reports get updated?

-How would you define credit monitoring?
+How to define credit monitoring?